 A: The pheasants for sale are superior to our competition because of both genetics and our facility.
 It all starts with our state of the art brooder barn facility.
 When the pheasants move to the flight pens, they are allowed 20 square feet with blinders on and 75 square feet for the toe clipped birds, which is what makes these pheasant so wild.

-Devan has been managing our farm since December 2015.
+Jayden has been managing our farm since the fall of 2021.
 He oversees all the daily operations and the employees.
-Devan spends most of his time in the brooder barns all summer long to ensure our chicks stay healthy.
-In the fall, Devan is responsible for making sure the correct birds get on the right trucks and delivered on time.
-Devan will also assist our drivers with some of the deliveries in Nebraska, Iowa and South Dakota.
+Jayden monitors our brooder barns and flight pens to ensure the birds are healthy and well maintained.
+In the fall, Jayden is responsible for making sure the correct birds get on the right trucks and delivered on time.
+Jayden will also assist our drivers with some of the deliveries in Nebraska, Iowa and South Dakota.

-Jace is our Gregory Farm manager.
-He joined our team in the spring of 2020.
+Jeremy is our Gregory Farm manager.
+He joined our team in the spring of 2021.
 His responsibilities include overseeing more than 22,000 birds under the flight pen nets in Gregory, monitoring the feed quality, water systems and pen cover to ensure we have healthy, strong wild birds.
-In the fall, Jace will be in charge of customer orders on the Gregory Farm.
+In the fall, Jeremy will be in charge of customer orders on the Gregory Farm.
 He will occasionally help the drivers with the deliveries in central South Dakota.

 Tony is in charge of bird sales and logistics.
 He does the marketing and manages the business office.
 In the fall, during the mature bird shipping season, Tony will help assist the catching crew and make a few deliveries.